michal-trb/Screenshot-Editor/README.md

-It is a desktop application for taking and editing screenshots and recording the screen.
+It is a windows desktop application for taking and editing screenshots and recording the screen.
 Possible screenshot options to:
 - Full screen
 - Selected area
 - Window capture
--

 Possible screen recording options are:
 - Full screen
 - Selected area